s-soltys/developer-customiser/README.md

 This app uses React + Tailwind + React Query on Frontend And uses Kotlin on Backend + Mongodb
 I do not know the Kotlin ecosystem well enough so I would need to have to set it up (Kotlin, Mongodb etc.).
+The app is a monorepo.
+The data model should be flexible - I can later introduce new questions, hence maybe use a key-value pair.
+Configure also CLAUDE.md files, and consider creating sub-agents for Kotlin and for React, that will follow your recommendations.